littlerainhahaa/class_calculate/README.md

-# class_calculate
+# Factorial_calculate
-calculate class
-It's a calculator to calculate the class value of whatever number we input!
+It's a calculator to calculate the factorial value of whatever number we input!